National Liberation Front of Corsica: Foundation and objectives

-The FLNC was created from a merger of Ghjustizia Paolina and the Fronte Paesanu Corsu di Liberazione, the two largest Corsican armed organizations.
-It was an offshoot of the political party A Cuncolta Independentista which had members in the Corsican Assembly and some support among the locals.
+The first FLNC was created from a merger of Ghjustizia Paolina and the Fronte Paesanu Corsu per Liberazione, the two largest Corsican armed organizations.

 The FLNC carried out its first attacks on the night of 4 May 1976 with 21 bombs exploding in Ajaccio, Bastia, Sartène, Porto-Vecchio and other Corsican towns.
-The majority of the targets were public buildings and offices of estate agents.
+The majority of the targets were public buildings and offices of civil servants.
 On 5 May the FLNC formally announced its existence when it issued a bilingual manifesto which also claimed responsibility for the previous night's attacks.